 Services

 Lucy invited Peter George, Programme Director, Meridian Water, and Lisa Woo, Head of Placemaking, to be guests on Urban Manifesto, the webinar series she founded and co-hosts with Prathima Manohar, founder of The Urban Vision, live cast on 11 August.
 The episode has been viewed over 1,400 times globally.

-Lucy Bullivant, Founder of LB&A, is an inclusive place strategist and built environment expert for clients including Central District Alliance, Building Centre, D-Arch – ETH Zurich, Lambeth Council, Enfield Council, Brent Council and Integreat Plus (Yorkshire).
-She is an award-winning author for Routledge, Merrell and Thames & Hudson, a competition jury member for market leaders including the AJ Architecture Awards and ArchMarathon, and an expert witness for developers such as Caledonian Properties.
-In 2010 Lucy was elected an Honorary Fellow of the Royal Institute of British Architects (RIBA), a lifetime honour conferred to her for her creative leadership of architecture and the building of sustainable communities.
-Lucy is an Expert – Specialist for Design Council, a chair of the Design Review Panel led by Lambeth Council, a member of the Place Quality and Design Panel led by Enfield Council and the design review service run by Integreat Plus (Yorkshire).
-She is Trustee of the educational charity Temple Bar Trust.
+Lucy Bullivant, Founder of LB&A, is an inclusive place/cultural strategist and built environment expert for clients including Central District Alliance, the Centre for London think-tank, Building Centre, D-Arch – ETH Zurich, Lambeth Council, Enfield Council and Brent Council.
+She is an award-winning author for Routledge, Merrell and Thames & Hudson, a competition jury member for market leaders including Inspire Future Generations Awards, the AJ Architecture Awards and ArchMarathon, and an expert witness for developers such as Caledonian Properties.

 The emerging district of Nordhavn, Copenhagen.
 Architects and master planners: COBE and SLA.
-Lucy is writing a new chapter about Copenhagen for the second edition of her award-winning book, Masterplanning Futures, Routledge, 2012, due out in 2021.
+Lucy is writing a new chapter about Copenhagen for the second edition of her award-winning book, Masterplanning Futures, Routledge, 2012, due out in 2025.

 Place tools need to be intelligently sharp, not blunt, to be of most use!
 Depending on your priorities, she carries out original research for you responding to your needs in a relevant and precise way, leads on stakeholder/community buy in, and pinpoints the inspiration of specific successful examplars of quality – built environment and cultural projects, the challenges and adaptive ways in which these can be mitigated.

-For her projects where applicable Lucy assembles bespoke teams of specialists to ensure the best quality results, and provides mentoring.
+Services